decimad/netser/README.md

 	using packet_mapping = mapping_list< mem< packet, unsigned int, &packet::member > >;

-The order of member descriptors inside this mapping list is assumed to correspond to the order of fields in the packet layout description.
+The order of member descriptors inside this mapping list is assumed to correspond to the order of fields in the packet layout description when providing both to the read and write functions.

 ###memory accesses
-One motivation for writing this library, beside avoiding hand crafted bit shifting, was that on some microcontroller platforms, namely a few ARM Cortex-M platforms, unaligned memory accesses will result in a runtime fault.
+One motivation for writing this library, beside avoiding hand crafted casting, masking and bit shifting, was that on some microcontroller platforms, namely a few ARM Cortex-M platforms, unaligned memory accesses will result in a runtime fault.
 This library is designed to respect the available memory accesses and their alignment requirements during serialization.
 One step to this goal was already taken with providing the aligned_ptr-template, which lets netser reason about what the alignment of the serialization buffer actually is.
 The other part to this goal is the definition of the platform memory access list.
 This list specifies the available memory accesses in size-ascending order, specifying their size and alignment requirements as well as their byte order.
 It must be provided in a file called "netser_config.hpp" and be customized to match your platform.
 An exemplary definition:

 		using platform_memory_accesses = type_list<